Etto48/HexPatch/docs/CONTRIBUTING.md

 ## Coding Guidelines

-- Run `cargo test` and `cargo clippy` before submitting a pull request.
+- Run `cargo make ci` before submitting a pull request.
 It's not mandatory, however it may save you time to do so instead of waiting for GitHub to run the checks.
 - Please avoid using `unsafe` code.
 - Remember to link to any related issue in your pull request.